 Taxis: Generous tips are not necessary.
 A small gratuity, however, is expected by cab drivers.

-TRANSFER FROM HANOI AIRPORT
+TRANSFER FROM HO CHI MINH AIRPORT

 USEFUL INTERNET LINKS